-The OECD CbCR system requires governments to adopt confidentiality conditions in domestic law.
-Putting this in perspective, Chenai Mukumba, Director of the Tax Justice Network Africa told participants at the United Nations Development Programme (UNDP) 2023 Tax for SDGs program that "to receive CbCR, tax authorities must implement robust data security measures to protect the confidentiality of the information received.
+OECD The CbCR system requires governments to adopt confidentiality conditions in domestic law.
+Putting this in perspective, Chennai Mukumba, Director of the Tax Justice Network Africa told participants the United at Nations Development Programme (UNDP) 2023 Tax for SDGs program that "to receive CbCR, tax authorities must implement robust data security measures to protect the confidentiality of the information received.
 This includes encryption, secure data transmission, secure storage, etc. to prevent data breaches or other unauthorized access".